 Celebrate the Year of the Dog at the Habitot.
 Create your very own, adorable paper dog puppet, and practice black ink calligraphy in the art studio.
 Bring fullness and good fortune in the coming year by sampling some round (tangerines/oranges) and “golden” fruit (dried Asian fruit delicacies).
 Best for ages 0–5, but all ages welcome!
 Location: 2065 Kittredge Street, Berkeley.
 Event details.

 Saturday, 10 am–noon

-Join rangers, and a few of our experienced local anglers, to learn the secrets and tricks of the trade when fishing from a pier.
+Join rangers and a few of our experienced local anglers to learn the secrets and tricks of the trade when fishing from a pier.
 A limited amount of poles will be available on a first come, first-served basis.
 A valid California fishing license is required when fishing from the shore, not from the pier.
 This event is ideal for all ages.
 All skill levels are welcome and no experience is necessary.
 Dress in layers and wear sturdy shoes.
 Don’t forget to bring a fishing pole.
 We will provide bait and a limited amount of fishing poles, thanks to the Department of Fish and Wildlife.
 Rain will cancel.
 Location: 3450 Paradise Drive, Tiburon.
-For more info, visit their website.
+Event details.